Published on July 05, 2011

 Conditions that have been seen in Giant Schnauzers include orthopedic problems such as hip dysplasia, eye problems such as progressive retinal atrophy, cobalamin (vitamin B-12) malabsorption resulting in chronic anemia, and autoimmune thyroiditis.

 The Giant Schnauzer Club of America, which is the American Kennel Club parent organization for the breed in the United States, participates in the Canine Health Information Center Program.
-For a Giant Schnauzer to achieve CHIC certification, he must have hip evaluations from the Orthopedic Foundation for Animals (OFA), the University of Pennsylvania (PennHIP) or Ontario Veterinary College (OVC), an OFA thyroid evaluation and an eye clearance from the Canine Eye Registry Foundation.
+For a Giant Schnauzer to achieve CHIC certification, he must have hip evaluations from the Orthopedic Foundation for Animals (OFA) or PennHIP, an OFA thyroid evaluation and an eye clearance from the Canine Eye Registry Foundation.

 Breeders must agree to have all test results, positive or negative, published in the CHIC database.
 You can check CHIC’s website to see if a breeder’s dogs have these certifications.
 If the breeder tells you she doesn’t need to do those tests because she’s never had problems in her lines, her dogs have been "vet checked," or any of the other excuses bad breeders have for skimping on the genetic testing of their dogs, walk away immediately.